frconor-ebook/meditations/_posts/2025-02-10-our-lady-of-lourdes.md

-Little by little, in spite of many contradictions, and a lot of misunderstanding, which always accompanies the supernatural---Bernadette had to suffer a lot in her family: misunderstandings, accusations of fraud, all sorts of things, and punishments---eventually, she was believed, and a sculptor tried to make an image of the Lady that had appeared.
+Little by little, in spite of many contradictions, and a lot of misunderstanding, which always accompanies the supernatural---Bernadette had to suffer a lot in her family: misunderstandings, accusations of fraud, all sorts of things, punishments---eventually, she was believed, and a sculptor tried to make an image of the Lady that had appeared.

 It was a very beautiful statue.
 When it was finished, Bernadette was asked what she thought of the statue: "Did the Lady look anything like this?"
-Despite the statue being a very beautiful statue, Bernadette said, "Oh, no, no, the Lady was much more beautiful."
+Despite the statue being a very beautiful statue, Bernadette said, "Oh, no, no, the Lady was much more beautiful" (Bernadette Soubirous, *A Short Life of Bernadette of Lourdes*).
 The sculptor had done his best, but he didn\'t quite make it.

 There was a curious statistic that I heard a number of years ago.